duukkis/terminal/blog/BLOG_part2.md

 ![](images/4fixed.png)

-1. The magical strings to constants - they don't change
+1. Put the magical strings to constants - they don't change
 2. Send the bitwise operations (<< & 0x07) to a named functions.
 So now we have isGCTPresent and getGCTlength functions.
 3. $cmap is actually length of color table, so name it correctly
 4. Haven't actually tested what happens if function ```isGCTPresent``` returns false, we have no gif header, so most likely something fatal.
 Tough luck.
 5. Added comments.
-There is no way that this can be commented too much since not a lot of people know how to encode a gif properly.
+There is no way that this can be commented too much since there is not a lot of people who know how to encode a gif properly.

 ---